-Since 2006, the Council has worked to establish post-secondary education (PSE) programs for students with intellectual and developmental disabilities on college campuses across Tennessee.
-These efforts have included forming a statewide alliance with universities and disability advocacy partners to promote these programs and providing direct funding for four out of the five current PSE programs in TN.
+Since 2006, the Council has worked to establish inclusive higher education (IHE) programs for students with intellectual and developmental disabilities on college campuses across Tennessee.
+These efforts have included forming a statewide alliance with universities and disability advocacy partners to promote these programs and providing direct funding for four out of the five current IHE programs in TN.

 These non-degree programs provide students with intellectual and developmental disabilities employment and independent living skills.
 Students take college courses, have internships and jobs, and build relationships with their peers without disabilities.
 A primary goal of all programs is to provide career exploration through internships that help the student experience a variety of potential work environments.

 Outcomes about our work related to Inclusive Higher Education, in partnership with many other disability organizations, include: